jsantell/poet/README.md

 ### Development

-To run tests, ensure you have Mocha installed `npm install mocha -g` and from the project root run `make test`
+To run tests, run `npm test` from the project root to run the Mocha tests.